purplebugs/eik-search/README.md

 GET anita3/_search
 ```

-There should be 8 "hits" in the response.
+There should be some "hits" in the response.

 ### Try out search queries in Kibana Dev Tools while developing search